PSchem/PSchem/README.md

 There are no electronic component libraries available yet so you may want to reuse some of [gEDA](http://www.gpleda.org/) designs.

-*Note*: PSchem is in no way related to the gEDA project (other than both being freely available).
+*Note*: PSchem is not related to the gEDA project.
+Please do not report problems with PSchem on the gEDA mailing list or issue trackers.